Table of Content

 Scalability

 Secondly, Qwen’s knowledge base is more versatile than DeepSeek’s.
-Hence, Qwen can handle any types of queries at any given point.
+Hence, Qwen can handle any type of query at any given point.
 Thus, due to a lack of a deep knowledge base and optimization in terms of business, DeepSeek is a little lacking compared to Qwen.

 Cost and API Pricing

 As for pricing, DeepSeek is cheaper than Qwen in terms of training and API integration.
-Another advantage with DeepSeek is that it’s the latest models are all open-source, whereas Qwen 2.5 in particular is not open-source.
+Another advantage of DeepSeek is that its latest models are all open-source, whereas Qwen 2.5 in particular is not open-source.

 However, you can use both for free on their chatbot platforms.
 Hardware efficiency is also higher for DeepSeek, as their models are tailored to not need much computational power.
 So, DeepSeek is a more cost-efficient model that you can use at lower costs.